-Work abroad sounds like an adventure to many people.
-However, work in Slovakia needs more than just the obvious Slovakia cover letter and Slovakia CV writing and translation – it requires careful preparation.
-You will be confronted with problems that probably did not even cross your mind when you become interested in Slovak jobs.
+Working abroad sounds like an adventure to many people.
+However, work in Slovakia needs more than just the obvious Slovakia CV with Slovakia cover letter writing and translation – it requires careful preparation.
+You will be confronted with problems that probably did not even cross your mind when you become interested in jobs in Slovakia.

-Do not underestimate the influence a Slovakia CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the influence jobs in Slovakia can have on your venture!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

-The Slovak Republic is currently establishing their own national recruitment practice after the days of socialism, when rather traditional academic selection criteria where used.
+The Slovak Republic is currently establishing its own national recruitment practice after the days of socialism when rather traditional academic selection criteria where used.
 Recruiters shift from the selection based on academic criteria to skills and qualities.

 The Slovakia CV should be typed, usually in chronological order - starting with your first job and ending with your most recent job.
 Your CV should be brief, direct, structured and one to two pages in A4 format.
 On the other hand, many foreign companies like a functional CV - information structured per item.

 The “Education” heading should cover the name of the university with study emphases and dates of attendance, examination grades, diplomas and degrees.
 Mention additional courses and training, and special skills such as computer languages or programs in which you are proficient.
-Include awards and honors, as well as educational qualifications, trade or recreational courses done part time or full time, internships and membership in professional organizations.
-Reveal your native tongue and describe level of fluency for the other languages with reference to the spoken and written levels.
+Include awards and honours, as well as educational qualifications, trade or recreational courses, have done part-time or full time, internships and membership in professional organizations.
+Reveal your native tongue and describe the level of fluency for the other languages with reference to the spoken and written levels.